carpentries-lab/good-enough-practices/_episodes/05-project_organization.md

 > ## Attribution
 > Content of this episode was adopted after Wilson et al.
 > [Good Enough Practices for Scientific Computing](https://github.com/swcarpentry/good-enough-practices-in-scientific-computing).
+>
+> Some content was adapted from [FAIR in Biological Practice episode on files and organisation](https://carpentries-incubator.github.io/fair-bio-practice/09-files-organization/index.html).
+That material gives a slightly different and also useful perspective.
 {: .callout}